shopot/learning-javascript/README.md

-# Learning JavaScript from Zero to Beginner
+# Learning JavaScript from Zero to Hero